Risk Identification and Management Basics Training Course

 The organisation will benefit from this training seminar in the following ways:

-- Improve the understanding of the principles, norms, standards, processes and responsibilities governing planning, monitoring and evaluation
+- Enhance understanding of the principles, norms, standards, processes, and responsibilities governing planning, monitoring, and evaluation

-- Develop more efficient methods of controlling cost and outcomes
+- Develop more efficient methods for controlling costs and outcomes

-- Help staff members bring results to the forefront of their ongoing planning and reporting documents on a regular basis
+- Ensure staff members consistently bring results to the forefront of their ongoing planning and reporting documents

-- Overcome the pitfalls of project plans that delay and burden projects
+- Avoid common pitfalls that delay and burden projects

 PERSONAL IMPACT

-The participants of this RBM training seminar enjoy many benefits personally and professionally in the following manner:
+The participants of this RBM training seminar will enjoy many personal and professional benefits, including:

-- Helping staff learn to focus on the issues that deliver the maximum results to their on-going planning and hard work
+- Helping staff focus on issues that deliver maximum results to their ongoing planning and hard work

-- Reduce the risks of carrying forth long projects that could lead to disappointing results and possible failure
+- Reduce the risks associated with long-term projects that could lead to disappointing results or failure

-- Learn the importance of monitoring and evaluation techniques to indicate the way to successful results
+- Learn the importance of monitoring and evaluation techniques in achieving successful outcomes

-The NobleProg course “Result-Based Management” is designed to benefit experienced managers from any specialism within your organisation who have responsibility for successful execution of programmes and projects.
-It will develop high level managerial skills that are vital in achieving and sustaining continuous performance improvement.
+The NobleProg course “Result-Based Management” is designed for experienced managers from any specialism within your organisation who are responsible for the successful execution of programmes and projects.
+It aims to develop high-level managerial skills crucial for achieving and sustaining continuous performance improvement.

 This training course will particularly benefit the following professionals: